-The Bassmaster Classic Wild Card event will host 175 anglers looking for redemption and a spot in the 2014 Classic, and will be held on a premier fishery to be announced at a later date.
+The Bassmaster Classic Wild Card event will host up to 175 anglers looking for redemption and a spot in the 2014 Classic, and will be held on Lake Okeechobee in Florida.

 B.A.S.S.
 Senior Tournament Director Trip Weldon is looking forward to the shootout, which he anticipates being a heavyweight slugfest.

 “I will say this: The Wild Card will be held on a phenomenal fishery.
 It’s going to be entirely possible to make up a lot of ground and come back from a long way down the standings,” he said.
 “Since there are no points involved and there’s a lot at stake, this event is kind of like the Classic itself — you let it all hang out and go for the glory.”